voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 The target value in `labels` for unlabeled images is `None`.

-Alternatively, if you include the `include_confidences=True` parameter when exporting datasets of this type, the `labels.json` file will contain predictions with associated confidences in the following format:
+Alternatively, if you include the `include_confidence=True` parameter when exporting datasets of this type, the `labels.json` file will contain predictions with associated confidences in the following format: